 - The Credit Completion Form submitted at the end of the semester upon successful completion of the Honors contract.
 Select Honors Contract checkbox.

 Contracts bring additional responsibilities to the instructor.
 No member of the faculty is obligated to enter into an Honors contract and, therefore, instructors may decline a student's request to participate in a contract.
 If an instructor does agree to supervise a contract, he or she is expected to honor this agreement.
 The instructor may limit the number of contracts to which he or she agrees, in order to enable each student to have enough quality time.

 Semester-long Seminar Proposals

-If you're a faculty member, staff or graduate student and you're interested in teaching a seminar, the Honors Program welcomes proposals.
+If you're a faculty member, staff or graduate student and you're interested in teaching a seminar, the Honors College welcomes proposals.
 We send out a request for proposals once a year, but proposals are accepted at any time.
 See the last Call for Proposals we sent out.
 Future years' calls may vary, but this should give you an idea of what's required.
 See a list of Previously Offered Interdiscplinary Seminars.
 Feel free to contact the Honors Director for more information.

 Proposals for new Honors courses are always welcome.
 The Director will gladly help in developing your proposal, which should address the following:

 - Course subject, number and title and whether it's a new course or an Honors section of an existing course

 - If a new course, give a justification for not using an exiting one.